combra-lab/spiking-ddpg-mapless-navigation/README.md

 To use the LiDAR with ROS, you need to download and install the rplidar_ros library from [here](https://github.com/robopeak/rplidar_ros) on the laptop controlling Turtlebot2.

 After installing the library, you need to add the LiDAR to the tf tree.
-This can be done by adding a tf publisher node in `minimal.launch` from `tuetlebot_bringup` package:
+This can be done by adding a tf publisher node in `minimal.launch` from `turtlebot_bringup` package:

 ```xml
 <node name="base2laser" pkg="tf" type="static_transform_publisher" args="0 0 0 0 0 1 0 /base_link /laser 50">